 The heart of the Scrum process is the daily standup meeting, also known as the daily Scrum.
-No other meeting captures Scrum’s emphasis on communication and transparency quite like the standup.
 This meeting helps ensure that the entire development team is always on the same page.
 Every day, the Scrum team gathers together, usually in a team room or private office—to report on the progress made since the last meeting, goals for the next one, and any impediments blocking their path.
 These reports are often phrased as responses to the following three questions:

 - What have I done since the last Scrum meeting (yesterday)?

 - What will I do before the next Scrum meeting (tomorrow)?